Jack Suwinski Player Props: Pirates vs. Phillies

 Jack Suwinski At The Plate

-- Suwinski has 62 hits, which is best among Pittsburgh hitters this season, while batting .228 with 34 extra-base hits.
+- Suwinski leads Pittsburgh with 62 hits, batting .225 this season with 34 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 124th in batting average, 39th in on-base percentage, and 16th in slugging.
+- Among qualifying hitters, he ranks 129th in batting average, while his on-base percentage ranks 44th and he is 20th in slugging.

-- Suwinski has had at least one RBI in 37.5% of his games this season (33 of 88), with more than one RBI 11 times (12.5%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Suwinski has driven home a run in 33 games this year (37.1%), including more than one RBI in 12.4% of his games and producing three or more of his team's runs on five occasions..

+- In 36.0% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (9.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.